There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Whatever.
 It’s still a special moment shared amongst friends.

-Is Chicago a good place to live?
+Chicago is a good place to live.

-Chicago is a good place to live if you give it a chance.
 Arrive with an open mind and you’ll see that this is a city of neighborhoods built by and for the people who call it home.

 In my mind, the pros and cons of Chicago matter less than my connection to the city.
 Some of my favorite memories are deeply rooted in my life in Chicago.
 Chicago is a fantastic city, as long as you know what you’re getting into before you move.